-For rising juniors and seniors, Academic Immersion: Creative Writing is a three-week, intensive writing program offered in partnership with Boston University’s MFA program in Creative Writing, one of the oldest and most prestigious programs in the nation.
+For rising juniors and seniors, Academic Immersion: Creative Writing is a three-week residential intensive writing program offered in partnership with Boston University’s MFA program in Creative Writing, one of the oldest and most prestigious programs in the nation.

 Designed to help young writers hone their craft, AIM’s Creative Writing track will focus on a single genre each week, immersing you in the practice of writing fiction, poetry, and screenplays.
 You will develop formal technique in each genre during morning seminars led by BU instructors who are also seasoned writers.
-In the afternoons, you will engage in experiential learning activities – including writing workshops, free-write sessions on campus and around Boston, visits from guest speakers, and pilgrimages to important cultural institutions throughout the city to see where other Boston writers found their muses.
+Your afternoons will be filled with writing workshops, free-write sessions and visits from guest speakers.
 The program concludes with a “writers showcase,” in which students share one of their own pieces with their peers and other members of the BU community.

 - Learn formal techniques and approaches to writing poetry, fiction, and screenplays

-- Study with accomplished writers who are part of BU’s MFA program in Creative Writing, ranked among the top 5 percent of all creative writing programs by Atlantic magazine
+- Study with accomplished writers who are part of BU’s MFA Program in Creative Writing, one of the most highly ranked programs in the country

 - Practice your craft and hone your style while gaining valuable insight into the writing process

 - Develop confidence in your creative writing abilities through constructive critique and feedback